Emergent Dark Matter and Dark Energy from a Lattice Model: Introduction

 Recently, in CMP developments regarding topological phases of matter have motivated new systematic implementations of theories where the gravitational interactions and the spacetime itself is emergent.
 Some of these examples were given in Refs. \cite{Gu:2009jh,Xu:2006faa}.
 In these references a graviton model is obtained in GR and in the context of Horava-Lifshitz theory of gravity \cite{Xu:2010eg}.
 A more recent attempt to obtain the fundamental string from a lattice model was given in \cite{Lozano:2019oxi}.

 On the other hand, a new theory incorporating dark matter in general relativity was proposed in \cite{Chamseddine:2013kea}.
 This theory was called {\it Mimetic Dark Matter} (see \cite{Sebastiani:2016ras} for a review).
 In this theory, the usual dynamical degrees of freedom of GR, $g_{\mu \nu}$, split out into an auxiliary metric and a scalar field.
 In this reference, it was argued that the scalar field component behaves as dark matter.
 In subsequent works the {\it dark energy} behavior was also incorporated.
 Since the development of Mimetic Dark Matter in \cite{Chamseddine:2013kea}, and the extension to Vector Field Mimetic Dark Matter, TeVeS, and Inhomogeneous Mimetic Dark Energy, and Mimetic Gravity \cite{Chaichian:2014qba, Chamseddine:2016uyr, Kluson:2017iem, Cognola:2016gjy}, there have been applications found in cosmology \cite{Chamseddine:2014vna, Chamseddine:2016uef, Gorji:2018okn, Bezerra:2019bgt, Myrzakulov:2015qaa, Dutta:2017fjw, Casalino:2018tcd, Casalino:2018wnc}, in Einstein's gravity and geometry \cite{Barvinsky:2013mea, Khalifeh:2019zfi, Vagnozzi:2017ilo}, and in problems of singularities and black holes \cite{Chamseddine:2016ktu, Chamseddine:2019pux}.

-In the present work we propose a lattice model of the mimetic gravity.
-In this theory, dark matter and dark energy are also described how they do emerge from a qubit model.
+Mimetic model-building has also been carried out for modified gravities and anisotropic backgrounds, including mimetic $f(R)$ and $f(R,T)$ cosmologies obtained through Noether-symmetry methods \cite{Momeni:2015mimetic} and mimetic matter in LRS Bianchi type-I models \cite{GudekliDemir:2021}.
+Very recently, the production of mimetic dark matter directly from inflation has also been analyzed \cite{Chamseddine:2026fti}.